shieldfy/remote-startup-handbook-covid19/README.md

 2. **Communicate, communicate and communicate.**

-    Communicate with your team leader and your fellow developers on a regular basis.
+    Communicate with your team leader and your fellow developers regularly.

     `Tools used:` [Google Meet](https://meet.google.com), [Slack](https://slack.com)